kavia-common/notes-app-project-49114-49204/NotesApp(WebApplication)/README.md

 - Start both servers: npm run dev:all
   - Frontend: Vite on REACT_APP_PORT (default 3000)
   - Backend: FastAPI on BACKEND_PORT (default 5179)
-  - Vite proxies /healthz, /api/* and /ws to the backend.
+  - Vite proxies /api/* and /ws to the backend.
+  - Note: The frontend itself serves /healthz via a lightweight Vite middleware.
+The SPA (index.html) is served at '/'.

 Alternative:
 - Start backend only: npm run dev:backend